Can dynamical synapses produce true self-organized criticality?: The model

-Here we report new results obtained with the homeostatic synaptic mechanism described by time-dependent probabilities $P_{ij}(t)$ that follow a depressing synaptic dynamics similar to the one used by Levina {\it et al.}~\cite{Levina07, Bonachela10}.
-The crucial difference with respect to their model, however, is that the loading mechanism of our synaptic dynamics occurs at a slower, $O(1/N)$, time scale:
+Here we report new results obtained with a homeostatic synaptic mechanism described by time-dependent probabilities $P_{ij}(t)$ that follow a depressing/recovering synaptic dynamics similar to that used in the LHG model~\cite{Levina07, Bonachela10}.
+The crucial difference with respect to their model, however, is that the recovering mechanism of our synaptic dynamics occurs at a slower, $O(1/N)$, time scale:

+where $t^j_{sp}$ is the spiking time of the $j$-th presynaptic neuron.
+A comparison with the synaptic part of the LHG model (Eq.~\ref{LHG_J}) gives that $\frac{\epsilon}{NK}$ is proportional to $\frac{1}{\tau_J}$ (remember that $\tau_J$ is proportional to $N$) and that $A = \alpha/u$, with $u$ having the same meaning in both models.
+The parameters of Eq.~\ref{Pdyn} can be better understood in Figure~\ref{Figmodel}.

-where $t_i$ is the spiking time of the $i$-th presynaptic neuron.
-Note that now we have a time-dependent branching ratio $\sigma(t)$.
-The different time scale from the model by Levina {\it et al.} arises because they use an all-to-all coupling where synapses must scale with $1/N$.
-In our case, $P_{ij}$ is $O(1)$ and the $1/N$ factor in Eq.~(\ref{Pdyn}) defines an ultra-soft loading.
+Notice that the dynamics in $P_{ij}(t)$ leads to a time-dependent global branching ratio $\sigma(t)=\frac{\sum_{ij} P_{ij}}{NK}$.
+The different time scale from the LHG model arises because they use an all-to-all coupling where synapses already have a scale $1/N$ (like in the all-to-all Ising model).
+So, synaptic recovery in the LHG model perturbs the synapses with a term of same order $O(1/N)$ and this could be the origin of the large variance on the average synaptic weight measured in \cite{Bonachela10}.
+In our case, $P_{ij}$ is $O(1)$ and the $1/N$ factor in Eq.~(\ref{Pdyn}) defines an ultra-soft recovery mechanism.
+Although this could be considered a small modeling change, it produces an important change in the universality class of our model.

+We observe that the scaling $1/N$ in the synapses dynamics, also present in the LHG model, is somewhat problematic from the biological point of view, since synapses do not have information about how many neurons there are in the network.
+However, in the literature of networks with dynamical links, this feature corresponds to the modeling state of art and there are no models without this feature.
+Perhaps, in real networks, the recovery dynamics mediated by $\epsilon$ does not depend on $N$ but has anyway a very large recovery time (small $\epsilon$) which is sufficient to put the system in a state very close of the critical one.
+This problem also suggests a research topic: what are the time scales that biological synapses recover after spike and if the recovery time depends on the size of the network.

+We also observe that $\sigma(t)=N^{-1} \sum_{ij}^K P_{ij}(t)$ is a property of the architecture, and how the network links ${P_{ij}}$ change.
+It reflects the average number of firings potentially induced by a firing site in the absence of overall network activity.
+So, $\sigma$ is not the dynamical branching ratio measured by averaging the ratio between the number of firing sites over the last firing sites, by using an actual firing time series, which is equal to one even for a supercritical systems~\cite{Hesse2014}.
+The two concepts (branching ratio for the architecture and branching ratio for the activity) have the same interpretation only in the critical limit $\sigma \to 1$.